fubinf/sedrila/docs/instructors.md

 - By default, sedrila will spawn a subshell for you to work in during grading.
 If you want to use another command than that, set `SEDRILA_INSTRUCTOR_COMMAND` environment variable accordingly.

+#### 1.3.1b New version

+- During your work as instructor of a sedrila course, you need a directory tree into which you will clone and checkout the git repositories of all participating students.
+  If you work for several such courses, their student directories need to be kept separate.
+  Therefore, create a single root-level directory called as you like (e.g. `sedrila/`) and create a per-course top-level directory within it, named after the month in which the course started (e.g. `2026-04/` for a course starting in April 2026).
+- When you call `sedrila instructor`, you need to be in one of these directories.
+- Extend your `.bashrc` (or rather `.bash_profile`, if you have one) to set the environment variable `EDITOR` to point to the text editor you want to use when `sedrila` starts one.
+Example: `EDITOR=/usr/bin/emacs`.

+### 1.4 Receiving the student repos

+- The SeDriLa needs to tell the students to create a git repo on some git server and provide read and push rights to each instructor named in the course.
+- When they do this, the git server will send you an email message with a link to the repo, typically also containing instructions how to clone the repo.
+  DO NOT FOLLOW THOSE INSTRUCTIONS AS THEY STAND!
+- For use with `sedrila`, we need to clone the repos into a working directory that is named according to the students' git username (not the repo name as would be the default;
+  those repos will mostly have similar names).
+  So instead of `git clone git@github.com:myaccount/mysedrilacourse.git`
+  do a `git clone git@github.com:myaccount/mysedrilacourse.git myaccount`
+- You need to perform these clone operations manually before you can work on those students' repos using `sedrila`.

 ## 2. Checking a submission

+### 2.1a Old version (soon to be removed, to be used with `instructor1`)

 1. Generally speaking, checking a submission is conceptually split into three steps, each of which can be skipped via corresponding arguments to `sedrila instructor`.